 - and lastly, it was causing a significant bottleneck in many projects making it harder for people to manage professional websites on their own.

-These reasons made it evident that the classic editor was showing its age and becoming outdated, and that’s why the WordPress team started designing a new editor in earnest as early as 2015, and this would later end up being Gutenberg.
+These reasons made it evident that the classic editor was showing its age and becoming outdated, and that’s why the WordPress team started designing a new editor in earnest as early as 2015, and this would later end up being Gutenberg block editor.

 The driving philosophy behind Gutenberg is best explained by mentioning its namesake, Johannes Gutenberg.
 By popularizing the printing press and making it accessible to a large number of people, Gutenberg stopped the monopoly of the church and the governments on the information.
 He’s widely credited with being one of the principal instigators of the enlightenment and the scientific revolution.
 Taking inspiration from him, the WordPress team aimed to create an editor that would make it as accessible and as easy as possible for editors, writers, bloggers, content creators, etc. to reach a wide audience and make their voices heard.
 The “democratization of the internet” is how they like to call it.